hikeventures/hikeventures.github.io/_posts/articles/2016-08-18-backpacking-gift-ideas-her-49.markdown

 <h1><a href="http://amzn.to/2e7VP0a" rel="nofollow" target="_blank">GSI Outdoors Wine Tote</a></h1>

 <a target="_blank"  href="https://www.amazon.com/gp/product/B007F88VL0/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B007F88VL0&linkCode=as2&tag=hikeve-20&linkId=cd7afa91102a26ff7942c4c5c61e43e4"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B007F88VL0&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=hikeve-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=am2&o=1&a=B007F88VL0" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

+For wine lovers there is the GSI Outdoors Wine Tote which insulates the beverage and can be filled with 750 ml.
+It also comes with a shoulder strap and turns it into a hydration pack.

 <a href="http://amzn.to/2e7VP0a" rel="nofollow"><button type="button" class="btn btn-danger">Buy on Amazon</button></a>